We’ve got ’em, and they’re good.

 Acoustic & Electric Guitar, Classical Guitar, Bass Guitar, Ukulele, Banjo, Mandolin

 Mitch has been playing guitar for 22 years and has a background in metal, rock, and blues.
 His other instrument specialties include mandolin, banjo, and ukulele.
 Mitch spent the last 15 years devoted to classical guitar and performed at colleges across the country.
 In 2008, he won the Artist Award in Classical Guitar from the Florida Community College Activities Association.
 Mitch continues to perform original and cover acts all around the southeast.

-Eric has been playing brass instruments since joining the band at Ransom Middle School in 2001.
-He studied trumpet with Sharon Kostelecky and Tom Savage while attending Pensacola Junior College and the University of West Florida, respectively, before graduating from UWF in 2013 with a bachelor’s degree in Music Education and Trumpet Performance.
-After graduation, Eric served as the Band Director at Woodham Middle School in Pensacola for 3 years before moving into full-time software development.
-He is currently a member of the Pensacola Civic Band and the Polyphonic Brass.
+Erin has been playing brass instruments since joining band at her middle school in 2001.
+She studied trumpet at Pensacola Junior College and the University of West Florida, graduating from UWF in 2013 with a bachelor’s degree in Music Education and Trumpet Performance.
+Erin served as the Band Director at Woodham Middle School in Pensacola for 3 years before making a career move into full-time web development.
+She now performs actively in the greater Pensacola area, both as a gigging musician and as a member of the Polyphonic Brass Quintet.